w3f/Grants-Program/applications/wika_network.md

 #### Make the Internet a Better Place.

-Our mission is to build a clean, public and non-intrusive blockchain registry to empower autors, search engines and recommendation systems that respect privacy and are 100% transparent.
+Our mission is to build a clean, public and non-intrusive blockchain registry to empower authors, search engines and recommendation systems that respect privacy and are 100% transparent.

 - **Content Consumers** will be able to like their favorite pages and reward the authors and previous likers.